 It starts with reading encoded video frames from a video file stored on a local hard drive or over the network.
-Then, the application decompresses those frames using the corresponding input codec - which reads these frames to be processed further.
+Then, the application decompresses those frames using the corresponding input codec - which reads these frames for further processing.
 Then it’s time to do some processing, we like this part the most.
-At this stage, video frames can be modified in countless ways to achieve our creative goal.
+At this stage, video frames can be modified in countless ways to achieve our creative goals.
 Frames can be resized, color-corrected, denoised, the speed of the clip can be changed, different effects can be applied, transitions can be added and much more.

 Once all the desirable effects and transformations are applied to the video frames, the stream of those processed frames is compressed once again using a chosen output codec.
 At the very end, the output video file is written to a local hard drive or a network location.

 All these steps in the pipeline are organized and managed by the video editing application.
 The overall render time depends on what happens at each of these steps and the whole is always longer than the time taken by any one of those individual steps.
 That means if you use Neat Video in a project, the overall render time is always longer than the time Neat Video itself takes to do its part of the work.

 When you run the Check Speed test in the Neat Video plug-in (or use NeatBench as a standalone speed test) you’re only measuring the speed of Neat Video itself, without the other steps of the render pipeline.
 As you can imagine, if you add the time taken by all other steps, then the overall render time will be longer and correspondingly, the overall render speed will be lower than the speed of Neat Video alone.
 That is normal and to be expected.

 To offer some real-life examples, we have done several direct tests with a timer.
 In the table below you can see the speeds of two similar projects rendered and exported in Premiere Pro CC 2019 and in Resolve 15 when applying Neat Video to a 1080p clip as compared to the speed of Neat Video itself.